nguyenpham/FelicityEgtb/docs/Perft.md

 Attempt 4
 ---------
 We run perft with Xiangqi (Chinese chess) board with the same techniques (mailbox representation + piece list).
-We used Pikafish (a Xiangqi chess engine developed from Stockfish) to compare.
-Pikafish was compiled for standard x86-64.
-All perft depths are 5 and for start position.
+We used Pikafish (a Xiangqi chess engine developed from Stockfish) to compare.Pikafish was compiled for standard x86-64.
+All perft depths are 5 and for the start position.
-Pikafish took 1498 ms.
+Pikafish took 1498 ms
 Our code took 6260 ms = 6260/1498 = 4 times slower than Pikafish

-The gap between two programs for Xiangqi is much smaller than ones for Chess but it is still so large.
+The gap between the two programs for Xiangqi is much smaller than the ones for Chess but it is still so large.